← All Blogs

 BMW

-BMW Group prides itself on being one of the most sustainable automotive companies, focusing on ecology, economy and society as their key focus.
+BMW Group prides itself on being one of the most sustainable automotive companies, focusing on ecology, economy and society as its key focus.
 The BMW Foundation works on education, skill development, road safety, health & hygiene, and local community-specific needs such as HIV/AIDS in South Africa and Potable Drinking Water in India.

-Emerging Examples of Companies acing CSR
+Some Emerging Examples of Companies Acing CSR

 New CSR initiatives are snowballing and becoming increasingly important in our society.
 They provide an opportunity for businesses to invest in the future and make a lasting, positive impact on people worldwide.
 With their growth, we can expect more innovative solutions from companies that practice CSR to help create a better future for everyone.